jan-van-bergen/CPU-Raytracer/README.md

 You can switch between Naive (left first) and Ordered (nearest first) traversal strategies using the ``BVH_TRAVERSAL_STRATEGY`` define in BVH.h.

+BVH and SBVH traversal is done using a while loop and a stack, meaning no recursion.

 Both the BVH and SBVH are traversed using SIMD, allowing for 4 simulateous Rays.
-This results in a speedup of about 6x over scalar code!.
+This results in a speedup of about 6x over scalar code!
 You can switch between scalar flow, and vector flow by changing the ``SIMD_LANE_SIZE``define in SIMD.h.

 ## General